Coronavirus Pandemic is Making Existing Gender Inequalities Worse

-It is too soon to tell if COVID-19 coronavirus affects people’s bodies differently according to gender, but evidence shows that women and girls are especially vulnerable to global health crises.
+It is too soon to tell if COVID-19 coronavirus affects people’s bodies differently according to sex, but evidence shows that women and girls are especially vulnerable to global health crises.

 The COVID-19 coronavirus is a highly contagious respiratory illness spread through human-to-human transmission.
 Women, who make up 70% of the health and social service workforce, are on the frontlines of the response effort to treat and stop the spread of the virus.

 As countries worldwide have closed schools and set travel restrictions in the wake of the coronavirus pandemic, mothers around the globe are faced with the burden of balancing childcare and working at home.
 These responsibilities are in addition to the disproportionate amount of domestic labor women already do.